midl-dev/tezos-on-gke/README.md

 **Attention!** Leaving a private baking key on a cloud platform is not recommended when funds are present.
 For production bakers, leave this variable empty and use a remote signer.
 [See documentation](https://tezos-docs.midl.dev/).

-When used in combination with a remote siger setup, you must pass a `baking_nodes` map with the following parameters:
+When used in combination with a remote signer setup, you must pass a `baking_nodes` map with the following parameters:

 * `ledger_authorized_path`: the Ledger path associated with the key stored in Ledger device on the remote signer,
 * `monitoring_slack_url` and `monitoring_slack_channel`: optional, the Slack channel where to send the signer-specific alerts